muzhaqi16/meal-planner-react-native/README.md

 # meal-planner-react-native
 This is the React Native version of my meal planner application

-To run this project, clone it to your local machine and install all the necessary dependencies.
+To run this project, clone it to your local machine and install all the necessary dependencies using

+`npm install`

-After that, you can use react-native run-android to view it on your device
+After that, you can use `react-native run-android` to view it on your device